fbpx

 Zapier

-Since I am using different tools for different things, it’s important t use zapier to communicate and connect the tools.
-Specifically I am using it for my email list and tagging users based on what they enroll in or purchase.
+Since I am using different tools for different things, it’s important to use Zapier to communicate and connect the tools.
+Specifically, I am using it for my email list and tagging users based on what they enroll in or purchase.

 HoneyBook